-Features of Windows XP Professional
+Windows XP Professional includes the

-Windows XP Professional includes the following features as enhancements to the Windows
+following features as enhancements to the Windows

-2000, Windows 98, and Windows Me operating systems:
+2000, Windows 98, and Windows Me operating

 _